yoshiyasu-ife/code-server/doc/FAQ.md

 node has dropped support for x86 and so we decided to as well.
 See [nodejs/build/issues/885](https://github.com/nodejs/build/issues/885).

-## Alpine builds?

-Just install `libc-dev` and code-server should work.

 ## Multi Tenancy

 If you want to run multiple code-server's on shared infrastructure, we recommend using virtual